MattKotsenas/MattKotsenas/src/render/posts/msbuild-targets-with-vertical-slices.html.md

 ## Accumulation of cruft

-If left unchecked, Directory.Build.props tends to accumulate a lot of cruft: workarounds for bugs, fixes for edge cases, customizations for dependencies no longer in use, etc. Additionally, because some scenarios are split across the .props and .targets files, it can be difficult to understand _why_ some sections exist and how they interact with the other sections.
+If left unchecked, Directory.Build.props tends to accumulate a lot of cruft: workarounds for bugs, fixes for edge cases, customizations for dependencies no longer in use, etc. Additionally, because code is often split across the .props and .targets files, it can be difficult to understand _why_ some sections exist and how they interact with the other sections.